SAN DIEGO ADA ATTORNEY

 We have represented clients and businesses in just about every city in San Diego county, including the cities of San Diego, El Cajon, La Mesa, Santee, Poway, Chula Vista, Escondido, San Marcos, Del Mar, Encinitas (Cardiff by the sea), La Jolla, Carmel Valley, Carlsbad, Coronado, Imperial Beach, Lemon Grove, National City, Oceanside, Solana Beach and Vista.

-Call and speak directly to one of the ADA attorneys here about your disability lawsuit today by calling us in San Diego at 619-444-2244 for a free phone consultation.
+Call and speak directly to one of the ADA attorneys here about your disability lawsuit today and get a free phone consultation